SSModelGit/ARL-Work-2019/AWS/README.md

 The client side consists of two Python files defining one class each, and a script that uses both classes to run the client side system.
 It is written for Python 2.7 and Python3.5+.
  - The first class is the `ROSLayer` class.
 It utilizes the [`roslibpy`](https://roslibpy.readthedocs.io/en/latest/readme.html) package, and acts as an API between the ROS master and Python.
 It can subscribe and publish to specified topics.
 Data received from subscriber callbacks is accessible via class functions.
  - The second class is the `WebClientLayer` class.
 This class handles the client requests portion of the server-client connection between AWS and the ROS device.
 The ROS data desired by AWS is sent as the client message in the client request.
 The class saves the server response.
  - The script is the `comm_layer.py` script.
 It instantiates both the `ROSLayer` and `WebClientLayer` classes, and handles the AWS connection process.
-It retrieves ROS data from the `ROSLayer` class and sends it to AWS via the `WebClientLayer` class.
+It retrieves ROS data from the `ROSLayer` class, adds an ID tag to the data, and sends it to AWS via the `WebClientLayer` class.
 It also retrieves the server response from the `WebClientLayer` class, parses the response, and then sends the appropriate data from AWS into ROS via the `ROSLayer` class.
+   - The `comm_layer.py` script also introduces a ROS device ID.
+This ID is used by the server to identify the device, and so should be unique among all other devices contacting the same server.

 # How to use AWS connection scripts
 This usage guide will walk through the steps of preparing and running the scripts on the device and server.